pcda17/pcda17.github.io/week-06.md

 docker run --name pcda_ubuntu -ti -p 8889:8889 --volume C:\Users\***username_here***\Desktop\sharedfolder:/sharedfolder/ pcda17/ubuntu-container
 ```

-Open a new browser window and navigate to the Library of Congress's list of XML finding aid collections: [http://findingaids.loc.gov/source/main](http://findingaids.loc.gov/source/main).
+Open a new browser window and navigate to the Library of Congress's list of XML finding aids by collection: [http://findingaids.loc.gov/source/main](http://findingaids.loc.gov/source/main).

 Choose a collection you would like to work with for today's class.
 For instance, the "Recorded Sound" collection is located at [http://findingaids.loc.gov/source/RS](http://findingaids.loc.gov/source/RS).
 Copy the URL of the page you've chosen.